Evercoder/culori/docs/color-spaces.md

 A color model, along with a precise description of how colors in the model are to be interpreted, makes a color _space_. sRGB, Display P3 and ProPhoto RGB are all color spaces that employ the RGB model: they describe colors as combination of red, green, and blue primaries; however, they have different notions of how these red, green, and blue primary colors look.

 In some color spaces, such as CIELAB or CIELCh, some channels don't have fixed ranges.
 For these channels, approximate ranges are obtained by converting all sRGB colors defined by `r, g, b ∈ ℕ ⋂ [0, 255]` to that specific color space.
 Whenever that's the case, the range is marked with the approximation symbol `≈`.
+Unless marked as approximate, all ranges are considered reference ranges.

-In addition to the channels listed below, all color spaces also take an optional `alpha` channel with the range `[0, 1]`.
+In addition to the channels listed below, all color spaces also take an optional `alpha` channel with the reference range `[0, 1]`.

 </details>